cybercongress/cybertensor-developer-docs/docs/index.md

 Subnets, which exist outside the blockchain and are connected to it, are off-chain competitions where only the best producers are rewarded.
 A subnet consists of off-chain **subnet validators** who initiate the competition for a specific digital commodity, and off-chain **subnet miners** who compete and respond by producing the best quality digital commodity.

 Scores are assigned to the top subnet miners and subnet validators.
 The on-chain Yuma Consensus determines **the TAO rewards for these top performers**.
-The Bittensor blockchain, called **subtensor**, runs on decentralized validation nodes, just like any blockchain.
+The Cybertensor blockchain, called **subtensor**, runs on decentralized validation nodes, just like any blockchain.

 For example, in the [Subnet 1 Prompting](https://github.com/opentensor/prompting) the subnet miners compete to generate answers that are closest to a machine learning base model chosen by the subnet validators.

-:::tip looking for a non-technical introduction to Bittensor?
+:::tip looking for a non-technical introduction to Cybertensor?
 See [Questions and Answers](./questions-and-answers.md).
 :::

-Opentensor Foundation provides all the open source tools, the codebase and the documentation, with step-by-step tutorials and guides, to enable you to participate in the Bittensor ecosystem.
+Opentensor Foundation provides all the open source tools, the codebase and the documentation, with step-by-step tutorials and guides, to enable you to participate in the Cybertensor ecosystem.

-:::danger This documentation is for bittensor platform only
+:::danger This documentation is for Cybertensor platform only

-This documentation and the Bittensor codebase is for the Bittensor platform only.
+This documentation and the Cybertensor codebase is for the Cybertensor platform only.
 For subnets and applications, refer to subnet-specific websites, which are maintained by subnet owners.
 See [Subnet Pages](./subnet-pages/index.md).
 :::

 ---

 ## Start here

-If you are new to Bittensor, start by learning the concepts.
-Then install the Bittensor software and create a wallet.
+If you are new to Cybertensor, start by learning the concepts.
+Then install the Cybertensor software and create a wallet.
 Follow the below links.

 <Cards>
     <Card
     icon={HiAcademicCap}
     title='Learn the concepts'
     link='learn/introduction'
-    body='Start by learning the Bittensor concept, building blocks and incentive mechanism.' />
+    body='Start by learning the Cybertensor concept, building blocks and incentive mechanism.' />
     <Card
     icon={MdInstallDesktop}
     title='Install'
     link='getting-started/installation'
-    body='To validate or mine, or run your own subnet, install Bittensor and create wallet to get started.' />
+    body='To validate or mine, or run your own subnet, install Cybertensor and create wallet to get started.' />

 </Cards>

 :::tip How to participate
-A straightforward way to participate in the Bittensor network is to be a subnet miner or a subnet validator in an existing subnet.
+A straightforward way to participate in the Cybertensor network is to be a subnet miner or a subnet validator in an existing subnet.
 It is not necessary to create a subnet.
 Follow the below links in the [Validate or mine](#validate-or-mine) section.
 Alternately, if you want to create your own custom incentive mechanism, then you create your own subnet and launch your own competition.
 See the below [Running a subnet](#running-a-subnet) section.
 :::

 ---